SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Concurrency_Limiting.md

 ## Rejected Request Response

-When a request is rejected because the concurrency limit is reached and the timeout has elapsed, WilmerAI returns:
+When `--concurrency-level wilmer` (the default) is in effect and a request is rejected because the limit is reached and the timeout has elapsed, WilmerAI returns:

 - **HTTP status**: `503 Service Unavailable`
 - **Response body**: